massif-press/lancer-data/README.md

 `confirm` is an optional string array of flavor text that will be shown in the UI when a player commits the action.
 If omitted, it will only display `ACTIVATION CONFIRMED.`

 `log` is an optional string that will be written to the pilot's combat log when the player commits the action.

+`ignore_used` will prevent the action from ever being marked as "used" in Active Mode.

+C/C will try to calculate the heat cost of item actions based on item tags, but this can be overriden with the `heat_cost` field.
+For items that have a heat tag and multiple associated actions but only one that incurs the heat cost (such as the Saladin's Support Shield), the `heat_cost` for the non-heat-incurring action can be set to `0`

 # Backgrounds (backgrounds.json)
 ```ts